openenergymonitor/emontx4/configuration.md

 # Configuration

-The emonTx4 comes configured as standard with the following configuration:
+The emonTx4 comes configured as standard with the following default configuration:

 - OpenEnergyMonitor precision voltage sensor (Vcal: 807.86)
 - CT 1: 100A 0.333V (Ical: 300.3, Ilead: 3.2)